 To deduct your educator expenses, you will need to fill out Schedule 1.
 Line 23 of this form allows you to add your educator expenses.
 Then you can use this amount to calculate your AGI on your 1040 (using line 6 and line 7).

 2. Student Loan Interest

-Paying off your own student loans or your child’s loans?
-You can get a tax break for up to $2,500 of paid interest.
+If you are paying off your own student loans or your child’s loans, you can get a tax break for up to $2,500 of paid interest.
 There are some important income limits to know, though.
-If you’re single, you’re not eligible if your modified adjusted gross income (MAGI) is $80,000 or higher.
-For married couples filing a joint return, your MAGI must be below $165,000.
-If you’re married but you’re filing separately, you can’t claim the deduction at all.
+As of the 2019 tax year, the tax break for single filers will completely phase out when their modified adjusted gross income (MAGI) is higher than $85,000, and $170,000 for married couples filing jointly.

 3. HSA Contributions